AhmedEssamYassin/Task-Tracker/README.md

 ## 📝 License

 Distributed under the MIT License.
-See `package.json` for details.
+See the LICENSE file for details.